Sebastiaan40/cyclops_paper/paper/draft.md

-In order to extend this conservation law for surfaces with boundaries or holes we can imagine to fill up these holes to get a closed surface and use there boundaries as the closed curve to calculate the phase index.
+In order to extend this conservation law for surfaces with boundaries or holes we can imagine to fill up these holes to get a closed surface and use their boundaries as the closed curve to calculate the phase index.
-For a more thourough explanation we refer to [@herlin2012reconstruction, @davidsen2004topological].
+For a more thorough explanation we refer to [@herlin2012reconstruction, @davidsen2004topological].
 This extension then gives us the following equation:

 $$